 BISA-PGN is coordinated by five committee members from different institutions across the UK, and are always interested in addressing your needs and making you feel a part of the BISA postgraduate community.
-Below are brief profiles of each member who are serving this year and invite you to contact them throughout the year with any inquiries or suggestions you might have regarding BISA-PGN activities and engagement.Amandine Holstein, University of Portsmouth, (Chair)
+Below are brief profiles of each member who are serving this year and invite you to contact them throughout the year with any inquiries or suggestions you might have regarding BISA-PGN activities and engagement.Amandine Hostein, University of Portsmouth (Chair until November 2019)